- Number of Employees who are Members

 - Retirement Plans and Options Offered

-Employers can choose to offer improved retirement plans or optional benefits (i.e. one-year final average salary for police officers and/or firefighters) to its employees.
+Employers can choose to offer improved retirement plans or optional benefits (for example, a one-year final average salary for police officers and/or firefighters) to its employees.
 The greater the benefits offered, the greater the employer’s annual contribution.
-For example, if an employer chooses to provide a special plan for a specific employee group such as police officers or firefighters, the cost will be greater than a regular plan.
+For example, if an employer chooses to provide a special plan for a specific employee group such as police officers or firefighters, the cost will be higher than a regular plan.
 A special plan allows for retirement after completing a specific number of years of credited service in specific job titles rather than attaining a certain age.